Laying the adaptable, safe, secure foundation

 CHALLENGES IN A HYBRID WORLD

-The Mirai botnet attack in late 2016 would have been partially avoided if systems self-recognized they were behaving in unintended ways.
-While encryption and all other standard elements of secure communication are helpful, the system architect must build on a platform foundation that can be trusted to perform to specification over its lifetime (and to be decommissioned in a trusted way as well).
+The Mirai botnet attack in late 2016 would have been partially avoided if systems had self-recognized that they were behaving unintentionally.
+While encryption and all other standard elements of secure communication are helpful, the system architect must build on a platform foundation that can be trusted to perform to specification over its lifetime (and to be decommissioned in a trusted way).

 IIOT SECURITY FRAMEWORK